-- An official transcript of record showing courses and grades earned must be scanned. - The admissions department validates the authenticity/legality of the transcript and its issuing institution. - Once authenticity is proven, a copy the transcript is sent to the transfer committee comprised of the Academic Dean and Head of Admissions. - The Academic Dean matches and maps the transcript courses with a passing grade against SSM's list of courses for transfer equivalence decisions.
-Certain courses, even though passed, might not be transferred in case they substantially differ from SSM's master's courses. - The committee then approves transfer of credits of courses that are only passed and strictly denies transferring credits of failed courses based on the Academic Dean's transfer equivalence decision. - The number of credits to be transferred are modified so that they fit a common practice or norm used for conversion into the European Credit Transfer and Accumulation System (ECTS). - SSM grants up to 50% credits to transferring students of the MBA program requirements at SSM; thus, students need to accomplish at least 50% of their course requirements at SSM so that they earn SSM's Master's degree.
+- An official transcript of record showing modules and grades earned must be scanned. - The admissions department validates the authenticity/legality of the transcript and its issuing institution. - Once authenticity is proven, a copy the transcript is sent to the Transfer Committee comprised of the Executive Dean and Director of International Affairs and Registrar. - The Executive Dean maps the transcript modules with a passing grade against SSM's list of modules for transfer equivalence decisions.
+Certain modules, even though passed, might not be transferred in case they substantially differ from SSM's master's modules. - The committee then approves transfer of credits of modules that are only passed and strictly denies transferring credits of failed modules based on the Executive Dean's transfer equivalence decision. - The number of credits to be transferred are modified so that they fit a common practice or norm used for conversion into the European Credit Transfer and Accumulation System (ECTS). - SSM grants up to 50% credits to transferring students of the MBA program requirements at SSM; thus, students need to accomplish at least 50% of their module requirements at SSM so that they earn SSM's master's degree.

-Graduation
+Graduation Requirements